 Scientists told the public that rumors about nuclear weapons research at the lab were untrue.

 "There will be no classified research (at the lab)," said Graham Fleming, vice chancellor for research at UC Berkeley.
-"There is
+"There is nothing secret, and we don't have anything to do with making weapons."

 Richmond emerged as the top choice for the new lab site after months of competition with other East Bay cities that coveted the prestige and hundreds of millions in investment the lab is expected to bring.